vcr/vcr/README.md

 ## Request Matching

-In order to properly replay previously recorded request, VCR must match new HTTP requests to a previously recorded one.
+In order to properly replay previously recorded requests, VCR must match new HTTP requests to a previously recorded one.
 By default, it matches on HTTP method and URI, since that is usually deterministic and fully identifies the resource and action for typical RESTful APIs.
 In some cases (such as SOAP webservices) this may not work so well, and VCR allows you to customize how requests are matched.